Toni500github/customfetch/README.md

 * **The Percentage tag (`$%%`)** is used for displaying the percentage between 2 numbers.\
   It **Must** contain a comma for separating the 2.
 They can be either be taken from a tag or it put yourself.\
   For example: $%10,5%
+  For inverting colors of bad and great (red and green), before the last '%' a put '!' without quotes

 Any `$` or brackets can be escaped with a backslash `\`